-If available, please install 4GB RAM (2GB minimum), 2+ CPU cores, and a minimum of 10 GB free disk space.
-20-40 GB could be used if sufficient space is available.
+If configure your virtual machine with 4GB RAM (2GB minimum), 2+ CPU cores, and a minimum of 20 GB free disk space.
+20-40+ GB could be useful in the future if continuing to use Ubuntu after TCSS 422 if sufficient space is available.
 Previously students have run out of disk space near the end of the quarter leading to headaches.